mit-ll-responsible-ai/responsible-ai-toolbox/docs/source/how_to/deterministic_workflow.rst

        data=builds(tr.arange, 10.0),
    )

-Now we can run our workflow for three times for each of two seeds to verify that the results are deterministic for a given seed.
+To verify that the results are deterministic for a given seed, we will run our workflow three times for each of two seeds.

 .. code-block:: pycon